JetBrains/Qodana/topics/inspection-profiles.md

 ## Create your profile

-Currently, you can configure %product% profiles in the XML and YAML formats.
+Currently, %product% lets you configure %product% profiles in the XML and YAML formats.

-You can generate XML-formatted profiles using your IDE.
+Configuring XML-formatted profiles is outside the scope of this section.

 YAML-formatted profiles come as a replacement to XML and provide the following advantages: